 For purposes of this policy any web site, other than the school district web site or school-school district sanctioned web sites, are considered external web sites.
 Employees and volunteers shall not post confidential or proprietary information, including photographic images, about the school district, its employees, students, agents or others on any external web site without consent of the superintendent.
 Employees and volunteers shall adhere to all applicable privacy and confidentiality policies adopted by the school district when on external web sites.
-Employees, students and volunteers shall not use the school administration.
+Employees, students and volunteers shall not use the school district logos, images, iconography, etc. on external web sites unless authorized in advance by school administration.
 Employees shall not use school district time or property on external sites that are not in direct relation to the employee's job duties.
 Employees, students and volunteers need to realize that the Internet is not a closed system and anything posted on an external site may be viewed by others.
 Employees, students and volunteers who don't want school administrators to know their personal information, should refrain from sharing it on the Internet.
 Employees, who would like to start a social media site for school district sanctioned activities, should contact the building level administrator.